You'll Make Me

 The city had gone through a recent rainy season, and one could still feel the moisture in the atmosphere.
 Roads that were not paved yet were muddy and hard to walk on, and his reflection commonly looked at him from the puddles lit by the glow of those yellow lamps the Company had provided the city.
 They were good news, especially for a single man not brave enough to stray from the main road.
 He knew what sort of thing could wait for him if he were to go into a darker street.
 Strolling through the lively boulevard was a much better choice.

-It had to pique Anon’s interest, the way modern life had come to develop with the arrival of mamono.
+It had to pique Anon’s interest, the way modern life had come to develop with the arrival of monstergirls.
 It was commonplace now to see Centaurs pulling on fruit carts and carriages or Harpies flying through the skies with mail.
 Living in the same space as them made him feel as a stranger of his own land.
 The happy smiles of men married to those Beastgirls and even some demonic-looking ladies were to him not familiar enough to ignore the dissonance, the cultural shock; supposedly all the monstergirls wanted were husbands.
 Anon held on to his right to remain distant.

 Everyone seemed so happy since the girls appeared.
 Disregarding the danger single men faced for the chance that an Ocelotl might want to take them as prey, life had become a lot safer.
 As overwhelming as his surrounding had turned, he had to admit that it was like living a dream, someone’s fantasy where nothing had to necessarily go wrong.
 What were a few forced marriages if nobody had to think things too deeply anymore?
-It was no wonder that mamono had been received with open arms.
+It was no wonder that monstergirls had been received with open arms.

 Anon was an exception, clearly.
-He could hide himself from human women, but mamono were too perceptive.
+He could hide himself from human women, but monstergirls were too perceptive.
 If they really could smell the “single” on him, then he had to conceal the fact in any way he could.
 Maybe repellent was the bare minimum he could use, but no Vamp Mosquito had gotten close to him since he started, so that must have been a net win.

 Still, with that in mind, carelessly going out at night like that would have been something he avoided, but that night was different.
 Maybe he actually wanted to be jumped at the time.
 Anon contemplated it.
 Unlike most evenings, there was a calmness and collectedness in him that he rarely experienced.
 He had missed a bit the feeling of not caring much, so for a moment he considered that it could not be all that bad.
 Being able to gaze at the sky allowed him to think a man like him could probably find happiness somewhere too.